Skip to content

 Build an External HTTP Service

 The following example demonstrates how to create and run a simple HTTP server using Python and Flask.
-The server receives Base64-encoded data and applies an XOR operation to the decoded payload.
+The server accepts either POST or GET requests, decodes the incoming payload, and applies an XOR operation to it.

 Code for sample External HTTP Server